ahs718/Pong/readme.md

 python3 Game.py
 ```

-## My experience making this project.
+## My experience making this project

 Pong is a classic game that is recreated by many programmers as a part of their beginner projects.
 I also decided to undergo the challenge of making this game, but decided to add some differences now that I have experience with object-oriented programming.